fizmata/knowledgebase/XSOAR.md

 `xsoar-dev` is a machine hostname engine expects.
 I have had no success putting IP in the hostname's place, instead modify `/etc/hosts` to whatever IP is required.

+* note: engine could also connect to the host machine if the tennant account resides on host - tested on version 6.12 *

 ### Installer flags
 version 6.12